How to Become a Nurse Midwife in Colorado: Complete Guide

 Within 24 hours of application submission, candidates must create a Healthcare Professional Profile (HPP) with DORA.

-• Professional liability insurance of at least $500,000 per claim
+• Professional liability insurance of at least $500,000 per claim and $1.5 million aggregate annually

 • Graduate-level coursework in pharmacology, pathophysiology, and patient assessment

-• DEA registration for controlled substance prescriptions
+• DEA registration required for controlled substance prescriptions

 Professional Liability Insurance